Image

 Restricted List – This chemical is on a list from an authoritative body recommending that its use be avoided.

-Harmful to Land Ecosystems – Can cause harm to land based plants, animals or microorganisms.
+Harm to Land Ecosystems – Harm to land based plants, animals or microorganisms.

-Climate Change – Contributes to the greenhouse effect or traps heat in the atmosphere, causing temperature changes and contributing to climate change.
+Climate Change – Climate change by contributing to the greenhouse effect or trapping heat in the atmosphere.

-Ozone Depletion – Can contribute to chemical reactions that destroy ozone in the earth’s upper atmosphere.
+Ozone Depletion – Chemical reactions that destroy ozone in the earth’s upper atmosphere allowing cancer-causing ultraviolet radiation from the sun to hit our skin.

 Persistent – Does not break down readily from natural processes.

-Bioaccumulative – Accumulates in organisms, concentrating as it moves up the food chain.
+Bio-accumulation – Accumulation in organisms, concentrating as it moves up the food chain.